coleenhuang/virus-api/README.md

 ## Deploying

 When your new project is ready for deployment, add a new Heroku application with `heroku create`.
 This will make a new git remote called "heroku" and you can then `npm run deploy` which will push to this remote's master branch.

+#Documentation for Virus api
+The information in this API are from my personal notes on viruses, and though I have a degree in microbiology, I'm by no means an expert in virology.
+So please keep in mind that some of the information may be inaccurate or out of date.

+##Endpoints

+###GET /class